mattbierner/blog.mattbierner.com/_posts/2022-01-09-heavy-metal-a-review.md

 description: "In which you watch the 1981 cult classic Heavy Metal"
 ---

 The poster is what draws you in.
 Just [look at it](https://image.tmdb.org/t/p/original/h7j6uKamzHH9p7muvIYnln621IE.jpg)!
 The mostly naked warrior woman sits astride a crazy chicken-bird flying over a burning sci-fi cityscape.
-She holds a golden sword aloft while her blond hair frizzes out like she's just been struck by lighting.
+She holds a golden sword aloft while her blond hair frizzes out like she's just been struck by lightning.
 Now *that* is a poster!
 The chicken-bird screams with an expression that perfectly captures the unbridled excitement now welling up inside you.
 YES!
 Your only remaining aspiration in life is to be that chicken-bird, and—barring that—to see whatever exceptional film this most exceptional of posters advertises.

 Then there's the title: "Heavy Metal".
 Now is that not the most perfect movie title you've ever heard?
 Not since "Laser Blast" have two words more perfectly captured the very essence of awesomeness.
 And it's printed in chrome!
 CHROME!!!
 Perfect.
 Absolutely perfect.
 Because clearly a film with a poster like this could only be titled "Heavy Metal" printed in chrome text.

-You need this film inside you eyeballs this very instant.
+You need this film inside your eyeballs this very instant.

 You pay Amazon $4 for a rental.
 Amazon!
 Get it!?!
 Just like poster lady!
 An absolute bargain too seeing as your $4 will surely be a ticket to a richly animated feature length heavy metal music video filled to the brim with ultra violences and unspeakable titillations.
 The only question is, will your body be able to handle it?